• Skip to primary navigation

 Vegan mashed potatoes in the Instant Pot topped with a pat of vegan butter and freshly chopped chives.

-Serve warm in the Instant Pot topped with chives and butter.
+Serve warm in the Instant Pot topped with chives and vegan onion gravy.

 Helpful Tips